vishleshp/CHOMP/lambda/ReadMe.txt

-Dir to put the lambda function code
+Directory to put the lambda function code